Introduction to Mutual Authentication

 - Y sends an encrypted random challenge to X.

-Explanation: From the above mentioned steps, we can conclude that both user X and Y authenticate each other. but as we can see that, as many messages are exchanged, this makes the protocol inefficient and increase the number of steps.
+Explanation: From the above-mentioned steps, we can conclude that both users X and Y authenticate each other. but as we can see that, as many messages are exchanged, this makes the protocol inefficient and increase the number of steps.
 We can reduce these steps by adding more information in steps.

 The modification works as follows:

 - User X sends the user name and random challenge R2 to user A.

 - User Y encrypts the R2 using symmetric key KAB.
 Y generates its own random challenge R1 and sends both R1 and encrypted R2 to X.